microsoft/qlib/docs/component/estimator.rst

 The class `SomeDataHandler` should be in the module `custom_data_handler`, and ``Qlib`` could parse the `module_path` to load the class.

-If users want to load features and labels by config, they can inherit ``qlib.contrib.estimator.handler.ConfigDataHandler``, ``Qlib`` also has provided some preprocess methods in this subclass.
+If users want to load features and labels by config, they can inherit ``qlib.data.dataset.handler.ConfigDataHandler``, ``Qlib`` also has provided some preprocess methods in this subclass.
 If users want to use qlib data, `QLibDataHandler` is recommended, from which users can inherit the custom class. `QLibDataHandler` is also a subclass of `ConfigDataHandler`.

 To know more about ``Data Handler``, please refer to `Data Framework&Usage <data.html>`_.